AhmetBugraK/arilab/content/_index.md

   - block: about.biography
     id: about
+    content:
+      text: |-
         A short description about the arilab.

   - block: collection
     id: posts
     content: